jyaif/oreo/README.md

 * Does not use RTTI.
 * Lib is very few LOC: it is easier to customise, and has faster compile time.
 * Smaller footprint in the final binary.
 I shaved 8kb from a binary in release mode by switching ~20 smallish classes from cereal to oreo.
-* A Go implementation of the library exists.
+* A Go implementation of a subset of the library exists.

-TODO:
-* Allow configuring maximum string/vector size when deserializing.

 ---